ferenozcelik/Random-Forest-and-Fuzzy-Logic-Project/README.md

 # Random-Forest-and-Fuzzy-Logic-Project
-## Converting a classification problem into a Fuzzy System
+## Converting heart diagnosis classification problem into a Fuzzy System